 The next step is to transform the urban environment to be more inclusive of more organisms—dissolve the dichotomy between urban and ecosystems.
 That means using as much space as possible for habitat whether its rooftop gardens or more street level greenery.
 It also means making the city more livable by our own species by improving the quality of life and making it more accessible to all of our own species, no matter the income, age, or physical ability.

-Beyond climate-neutrality: How can we evolve positive footprints, become eco-efficient in our actions? (eco-efficient meaning: ‘beneficial’ for nature, rather than doing just less bad)
+Sebastian Klemm: Beyond climate-neutrality: How can we evolve positive footprints and become eco-effective in our actions?

 It begins with an ethos of responsibility for the whole — to mimic nature’s quest to give back more than it takes.
 We must accept our role as contributing members of a larger system and allow that ethos to inform our day-to-day decisions.